elven-star/elven-star.github.io/ElvenStar.md

 "Let's go."
 Freya said holding 4 large game in her hands.Kris took them from her and together they walked back towards the camp the merchant had quickly setup.
-He handed the game to the caravan cook who thanked them for their services. *What a nice fellow.* Kris thought and found Freya still blushing pink.
+He handed the game to the caravan cook who thanked them for their services. *What a nice fellow.* Kris thought and found Freya still blushing20:11 redeploy.log -rwxrwxrwx 1 rshah rshah        478 Sep 10 01:47 script.sh

+pink.

 ---